Top tips for zero waste sewing

 3. Make Small Accessories

-Small bags are super handy to use for shopping, make up, holiday packing, gym kit etc. and a perfect way to use up small pieces of fabric.
+Small bags are super handy to use for shopping, make-up, holiday packing, gym kit etc. and a perfect way to use up small pieces of fabric.
 I’ve created a range of patterns to help sewists use up their fabric waste.
 Choose from an oversized Betty tote bag, Mary zipper pouch and Olivia drawstring kit bag.
 The full range is available as a pattern or a kit, including all the trims you need to make the accessory.
 Some patterns are available as a pdf download (printable on A4 paper).

 4. Clothes Patches

 Jeans, jumpers, coats – they get a lot of wear!
 Become a ‘visible mender’ and add a contrast colour patch over holes.
 Using a simple overstitch or try the popular Japanese Boro technique.
-When patching clothes it is important to match the construction of the fabrics.
+When patching clothes, it is important to match the construction of the fabrics.
 E.g. use jersey to patch stretch fabrics, use woven to patch woven.
 Match the weight of the fabric as much as possible too.
-Using a heavy weight fabric to patch a lightweight fabric such as chiffon or tana lawn will cause too much stress and cause more holes.
+Using a heavy weight fabric to patch a lightweight fabric such as chiffon or Tana lawn will cause too much stress and cause more holes.
 To make a patch, cut a piece bigger than the hole by about 1cm or to the preferred size to make a statement.
 Using an overlocker or zig zag stitch, finish the edge of the patch so it doesn’t fray.
 Safety pin in place over the hole making sure it isn’t too tight for movement (e.g. on elbows and knees).
 Stitch in place using an over stitch, blanket stitch or running stitch (Boro).
 I host a workshop with my friend Eleanor called Fast Fashion Therapy in East London.
 We teach people to mend their clothes rather than throwing them away.
 Click here to view a video of Eleanor fixing a hole in a pair of jeans using the Japanese Boro technique.
 I also find it useful to save pieces of fabric left from alterations, as these can be used to patch clothes.
 Join us for one of our online workshops.

 5) Make a Pocket